MichaelNDev/tastethreads-v6/README.md

 - Login
 - Reviews have all the required fields
 - Post upload with cloudinary images
+- CSS styling

 Partially Completed:

-- Add CSS styling to app

 Not Completed:

+- Mobile View
 - Flash Messages